bwt-dev/bwt/README.md

 Real-time updates are available through [Server-Sent events](#server-sent-events) (a streaming long-lived HTTP connection), or using [Web Hooks](#web-hooks) push updates (an HTTP request sent to your URL with the event).

-The index is currently managed in-memory and does not get persisted (this is expected to change), but building it is pretty fast: bwt can index thousands of transactions in a matter of seconds.
+The index is currently managed in-memory and does not get persisted (this is expected to change), but building it is pretty fast: bwt can index thousands of transactions in under a second.

 *TL;DR: EPS + Rust + Modern HTTP API*